-A beamformee that receives a VHT NDP Announcement(#4921) frame from a beamformer with which it is associated or (#4908)has an established DLS or TDLS session and that contains the beamformee's AID in the AID subfield of the first (or only) STA Info field and also receives a VHT NDP a SIFS after(#5423) the VHT NDP Announcement(#4921), shall transmit its VHT Compressed Beamforming frame a SIFS after the VHT NDP.
-The TXVECTOR parameter CH_BANDWIDTH of the VHT Compressed Beamforming frame shall be set to indicate a bandwidth not wider than that indicated in the RXVECTOR parameter CH_BANDWIDTH of the received NDP frame.
+A beamformee that receives a VHT NDP Announcement(#4921) frame from a beamformer with which it is associated or (#4908)has an established DLS or TDLS session and that contains the beamformee's AID in the AID subfield of the first (or only) STA Info field and also receives a VHT NDP a SIFS after(#5423) the VHT NDP Announcement(#4921) shall transmit the PPDU containing its VHT Compressed Beamforming report a SIFS after the VHT NDP.
+The TXVECTOR parameter CH_BANDWIDTH of the PPDU containing the VHT Compressed Beamforming report shall be set to indicate a bandwidth not wider than that indicated in the RXVECTOR parameter CH_BANDWIDTH of the received NDP frame.
 A STA shall ignore received VHT NDP Announcement(#4921), VHT NDP, and Beamforming Report Poll frames unless it has the value true for dot11VHTSUBeamformeeActivated.

-A beamformee that receives a VHT NDP Announcement(#4921) from a beamformer with which it is associated or with which it has an established DLS or TDLS session and that contains the beamformee’s AID in the AID subfield of a STA Info field that is not the first STA Info field shall transmit its VHT Compressed Beamforming frame after receiving a Beamforming Report Poll with RA matching its MAC address and TA with the Individual/Group bit forced to 0 matching the MAC address of the beamformer.
-If the RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT of the received Beamforming Report Poll frame is valid, the TXVECTOR parameter CH_BANDWIDTH of the VHT Compressed Beamforming frame shall be set to indicate a bandwidth not wider than that indicated by the RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT of the Beamforming Report Poll frame; otherwise, the TXVECTOR parameter CH_BANDWIDTH of the VHT Compressed Beamforming frame shall be set to indicate a bandwidth not wider than that indicated by the RXVECTOR parameter CH_BANDWIDTH of the Beamforming Report Poll frame.
+A beamformee that receives a VHT NDP Announcement(#4921) from a beamformer with which it is associated or with which it has an established DLS or TDLS session and that contains the beamformee’s AID in the AID subfield of a STA Info field that is not the first STA Info field shall transmit its VHT Compressed Beamforming report after receiving a Beamforming Report Poll with RA matching its MAC address and TA with the Individual/Group bit forced to 0 matching the MAC address of the beamformer.
+If the RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT of the received Beamforming Report Poll frame is valid, the TXVECTOR parameter CH_BANDWIDTH of the PPDU containing the VHT Compressed Beamforming report shall be set to indicate a bandwidth not wider than that indicated by the RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT of the Beamforming Report Poll frame; otherwise, the TXVECTOR parameter CH_BANDWIDTH of the PPDU containing the VHT Compressed Beamforming report shall be set to indicate a bandwidth not wider than that indicated by the RXVECTOR parameter CH_BANDWIDTH of the Beamforming Report Poll frame.

-NOTE—The RA field of the VHT Compressed Beamforming frame is set to the MAC address obtained from the TA field of the VHT NDP Announcement(#4921) frame or the Beamforming Report Poll frame to which this VHT Compressed Beamforming frame is a response with the Individual/Group bit in the RA field set to 0.
+NOTE—The RA field of the VHT Compressed Beamforming frame(s) of the VHT Compressed Beamforming report is set to the MAC address obtained from the TA field of the VHT NDP Announcement(#4921) frame or the Beamforming Report Poll frame to which this VHT Compressed Beamforming report is a response with the Individual/Group bit in the RA field set to 0.

-A beamformee that transmits a VHT Compressed Beamforming frame shall not include the VHT Compressed Beamforming Report field and the MU Exclusive Beamforming Report field if the transmission duration of the VHT Compressed Beamforming frame with the VHT Compressed Beamforming Report field or both the VHT Compressed Beamforming Report field and the MU Exclusive Beamforming Report field would exceed the maximum PPDU duration.
+A beamformee that transmits a VHT Compressed Beamforming report shall not include the VHT Compressed Beamforming Report information and any MU Exclusive Beamforming Report information if the transmission duration of the VHT Compressed Beamforming frame with the VHT Compressed Beamforming Report information and any MU Exclusive Beamforming Report information would exceed the maximum PPDU duration.

-A beamformee that transmits a VHT Compressed Beamforming frame without including the VHT Compressed Beamforming Report field and the MU Exclusive Beamforming Report field shall set the Remaining Segments subfield in the VHT MIMO Control field to 7(#4438), and set the First Segment subfield in the VHT MIMO Control field to 0(#4438).

 A beamformee shall transmit(#4543) a VHT Compressed Beamforming frame with the VHT MIMO Control Feedback Type field set to the same value as the Feedback Type field in the corresponding STA Info field in the VHT NDP Announcement(#4921) frame.
 If the Feedback Type field indicates MU, the STA shall send a feedback with the Nc Index field value in the VHT MIMO Control field equal to the Nc Index field value in the corresponding STA Info field in the VHT NDP Announcement(#4921) frame or the number of currently supported receiving spatial streams, whichever smaller.
 If the Feedback Type indicates SU, the Nc Index field value in the VHT MIMO Control field is determined by the beamformee.